 READ MORE:

-- Trump’s core voters could suffer most under GOP health bill, but they may not punish him for it
+- Trump’s core voters could suffer most under the GOP health bill, but they may not punish him for it

 - Senate Republicans are cutting health care to pay for a corporate tax reduce